datasciencecampus/pygrams/README.md

    ```
    pip install -e .
    ```
    This will install all the libraries and run some tests.
 If the tests pass, the app is ready to run.
-If any of the tests fail, please email thanasis.anthopoulos@ons.gov.uk or ian.grimstead@ons.gov.uk with a screenshot of the failure and we will get back to you.
+If any of the tests fail, please email ons.patent.explorer@gmail.com with a screenshot of the failure and we will get back to you.

 ## How to use